SaladinoBelisario/Java_Performance/README.md

 **We can use JConsole to monitor the code cache in a remote way, just connect the process you want to monitor and select memory menu.**

+## Selecting the JVM

+### 32 vs 64 bit JVM
+Here are some key difference between 32-bit and 64-bit Java Virtual Machine

+1. 64-bit JVM, you can specify more memory for heap size than 32-bit JVM, like in 32-bit JVM, the theoretical limit for maximum memory in 32-bit is 4G, but 64-bit is much higher.

+2. 64-bit JVM is particularly useful for Java applications with large heaps, like applications that use more than 100G for max memory.

+3. The same Java application will take memory while running in 64-bit JVM then 32-bit because of the increased size of OOP (Ordinary Object pointer), from 32 to 64 bits.
+Though you can get away with this by using -XXCompressedOOP JVM option, which tells JVM to use 32-bit pointers.

+4. Both 32-bit and 64-bit JVM have a separate installer.

+5. One more thing that changed in the 64 bit JVM architecture is object header size; it is now 12 bytes in comparison to 8 bytes headers in 32 bit JVM.
+Another thing that changed is the size of internal references that means it can go a maximum of up to 8 bytes wherein 32 bit JVM up-to 4 bytes.

+So, from these two points, you can conclude that an application running on 64 bit JVM will consume more space in comparison when the same application runs on the 32-bit version.

+> In order to force the JIT compiler to use only a type of compiler we can use the flags:
+>
+> _-client_ for client compiler(C1)
+>
+> _-server_ for server compiler(C2)
+>
+> _-d64_ for the 64 bit compiler version

+### Tiered Compilation

+As we mentioned in the previous section, our Java program, compiled by **javac**, starts its execution in an interpreted mode.
+The JVM tracks each frequently called method and compiles them.
+In order to do that, it uses C1 for the compilation.
+But, the HotSpot still keeps an eye on the future calls of those methods.
+If the number of calls increases, the JVM will recompile these methods once more, but this time using C2.

+This is the default strategy used by the HotSpot, called **tiered compilation**.

+> We can force the JVM to run in interpreter-mode only with the flag:
+>
+> _-XX:-TieredCompilation_ (we turn off the flag)

+### Tuning the native compiler
+> We can specify the number of threads to perform a compilation with the flag:
+>
+> _-XX:-CICompilerSize=[size]_ (default 3, minimum 2)
+>
+> We also can specify the  threshold number for the C2 compiler to be triggered:
+>
+> _-XX:CompileThreshold=[threshold_value]_